smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

     "need_protection" : true
 }
 ```
 In the alternative solution, even if the flag is defined in the function group level, SDL still needs to translate it to each RPC because there is no concept of `function group` in `OnPermissionsChange` RPC.
-We lose the flexibility of configuring protection for some RPCs and also having some RPCs that do not need protection in the same function group.
-Therefore, we choose the proposed solution:
+SDL will lose the flexibility of configuring the protection for some RPCs and also having some RPCs that do not need protection in the same function group.
+Therefore, the proposed solution is as followed:

 If `need_protection`=`true` in policy, the corresponding RPC must be sent/received in an encryption enabled SDL service.
 That means the app has been authenticated via TLS/DTLS handshake and RPC request and response messages are encrypted.
 If `need_protection`=`false` or `need_protection` does not exist for the RPC(s) in policy, the corresponding RPC messages shall not be encrypted, and can be transmitted in both encryption enabled and disabled SDL services.

 Multiple function groups can include the same RPC; each group has its own flag for the RPC.
 If there are two or more instances of the same RPC in different groups in the policy for an app, one has `need_protection`=`true` and the others have `need_protection`=`false`, then the RPC shall have `needProtection`=`true` in the `OnPermissionsChange` for the app.

 ### SDL server updates:
 The SDL server may support the new parameter in the policy table.
 However, defining which RPCs require encryption on a per-app basis would create a lot of Policy Server overhead in regards to OEM app administration (UI/UX), database schema/storage, and policy table generation and migration.
 Therefore, the SDL Policy Server code base will not be receiving this feature in full.
-Meaning that while SDL core and the policy table structure will allow for different RPCs to require encryption per different app, the policy server would not make these fully available.
+Meaning that while SDL core and the policy table structure will allow different RPCs to require encryption per different app, the policy server would not make these fully available.
 Instead, the SDL Policy Server shall give OEMs the option to select which RPCs they need to be encrypted that will apply to **ALL** of their partner apps.
 An OEM will need to make their own policy server implementation if they want to support configuration on a per-app basis.

 ## Potential downsides